lewdCracks/toa-save_editor/README.md

 VERSION 6.1:

-Download ZIP the linked zip below and extract next to game file.
+Download the linked zip file below and extract next to game file.
 (If you want local content updates to work, a java JDK is required as it makes use of the jar command line tool)

 Warning: Some buttons / tabs don't work, the exact things are explained in a discord post under the version-updates channel, short version is that I've stopped supporting this project and I just slapped together the important bits.